Tracing the Origins - Overseas Landscapes

 17雅格布·巴萨诺《洪水后的诺亚》-编辑 拷贝.jpg

-Jacob Bassano's Noah After the Flood
+Jacob Bassano's' Noah after the Flood '

 18阿尔布雷特·丢勒《纽伦堡附近的拉丝厂》-编辑 拷贝.jpg

-The painters of the Danube School, which was the earliest in Europe to depict forests, sunsets, and ruins, broke the rigorous classical Italian style of creation and became the earliest realistic painting school in the West to depict landscapes from life.
-Albrecht Altdorfer (Germany, 1480-1538) inherited and broke through the landscape that was only used as a background in Albrecht Duller's paintings.
+The painters of the Danube School, which was the earliest in Europe to depict forests, sunsets, and ruins, broke the rigorous classical creation style of Italy and became the earliest realistic painting school in the West to sketch landscapes.
+Albrecht Altdorfer (Germany, 1480-1538) inherited and broke through the landscape that was only used as a background in Albrecht D ü rer's paintings.
 His painting "Danube Landscape and Walter Castle" became the first pure landscape painting depicting nature, making landscape painting an independent genre.
-Painters from the Italian Venetian School and the Danube School, such as Lucas Cranach der Aeltere (Germany, 1475-1553), are known as the "earliest explorers of modern European landscape oil painting".
-They truthfully depict real scenes in their paintings in a naturalistic way.
+The painters of the Italian "Venetian School" and the "Danube School", such as Lucas Cranach der Aeltere (Germany, 1475-1553), are known as the "earliest explorers of modern European landscape oil painting creation".
+They truthfully depicted real scenes in a naturalistic way in their paintings.

 19阿尔布雷希特·阿尔特多费尔《多瑙河景观与沃尔特城堡》-编辑 拷贝.jpg

-Albrecht Altdorfel's "Danube Landscape and Walter Castle"
+Albrecht Altdofer's "Danube Landscape and Walter Castle"

 20老卢卡斯·克拉纳赫《与选帝侯智者弗里德里希一起狩猎雄鹿》-编辑 拷贝.jpg

-Lucas Kranach the Elder, Hunting Bucks with Elector Friedrich the Wise
+Lucas Cranach's "Hunting Bucks with Elector Wise Friedrich"

 21阿尼巴尔·卡拉奇《风景与河流和泳者》-编辑 拷贝.jpg